-An alternative connection is also being explored to the Town of Mamaroneck sanitary system in Hommocks Road is also being explored.
+An alternative connection is also being explored to the Town of Mamaroneck sanitary system in Hommocks Road.
 Initial analysis has indicated that sufficient capacity exists to accommodate the project.
 Conversation are ongoing with the Town Engineer to understand connection requirements and system evaluation and analysis to prove out connection viability.